GavinFrazar/teleport-challenge/design.md

-# Prototype Job Worker
+# Prototype Job Service

 ## Requirements

 ### Library

-* Worker library with methods to start/stop/query status and get the output of a job.
+* Job service library with methods to start/stop/query status and get the output of a job.
 * Library should be able to stream the output of a running job.
   * Output should be from start of process execution.
   * Multiple concurrent clients should be supported.